reframe-hpc/reframe/docs/config_reference.rst

    :required: Yes

-   The parallel job launcher that will used in this partition to launch parallel programs.
+   The parallel job launcher that will be used in this partition to launch parallel programs.
    Available values are the following:

    - ``alps``: Parallel programs will be launched using the `Cray ALPS <https://pubs.cray.com/content/S-2393/CLE%205.2.UP03/cle-xc-system-administration-guide-s-2393-5203-xc/the-aprun-client>`__ ``aprun`` command.
    - ``ibrun``: Parallel programs will be launched using the ``ibrun`` command.
      This is a custom parallel program launcher used at `TACC <https://portal.tacc.utexas.edu/user-guides/stampede2>`__.
    - ``local``: No parallel program launcher will be used.
-     The program will launched locally.
+     The program will be launched locally.
    - ``mpirun``: Parallel programs will be launched using the ``mpirun`` command.
    - ``mpiexec``: Parallel programs will be launched using the ``mpiexec`` command.
    - ``srun``: Parallel programs will be launched using `Slurm <https://slurm.schedmd.com/srun.html>`__'s ``srun`` command.